navyasachdev03/CarHub/README.md

 The CarHub application has been deployed on Vercel.
 It can be accessed through the following url: https://carhub-self.vercel.app

+## API Documentation

+After starting the backend server, the API Documentation with all the details of paths, params, request/response structures can be accessed through http://localhost:8000/api/docs

 ## Contributing

 Contributions are welcome!
 Please fork this repository and submit a pull request for any features, bugs, or enhancements.